 Pyarmor will clear the module level code after the module is imported, the injected code could not get any module level code because it's gone.

-But the main script module level code is never cleared, so moving un-necessary code here to other module could improve security.
+But the main script module level code is never cleared, so moving unnecessary code here to another module could improve security.

 3.2.2 Protecting Runtime Memory Data